MOzkutuk/LockedMe.com/README.md

 # Features

-1.Adding a file to a user specified directory or folder.
+1.Adding or creating a file to a user specified directory or folder.
 2.Deleting any file type in a user specified directory or folder.
 3.Searching for a file in a given directory or a folder.
 4.List all the files in an ascending order from a given directory or a folder in sorted form(by name).